 To read the full report click on link Preventing suicide in England: One year on

 Mental Health Crisis Care Concordat - Improving outcomes for people experiencing mental health crisis

 When the Government announced a new concordat to impove outcomes for people experiencing mental health crisis we also read of children being sent many miles from home to be treated in adult mental health beds due to shortages of appropriate care.
 At the same time the number of people detained in hospital under the Mental Health Act continues to rise with a dramatic increase in DoLs applications this year.
 As a survey by Community Care showed the severe pressure being placed on mental as health services beds close.
-See Blog for more